 You could say the current TESO is far away from its early days, although the gameplay has remained the same.
-The game ha a lousy reputation due to lags, glitches, and overall cartoony graphics.
+The game has a lousy reputation due to lags, glitches, and overall cartoony graphics.
 Nevertheless, Bethesda has released various graphic upgrades and patches to improve the overall quality of the game.

 Yet, the gameplay stays much as you’d expect from the franchise.
-It’s no fast-paced Doom Eternal, nor a super-powered Dishonored, both members of the ZeniMax family.
-Still, the battle is fast, colorful, engaging and full of combos, synergies, and little nuances.
+It’s no fast-paced Doom Eternal nor a super-powered Dishonored, both members of the ZeniMax family.
+Still, the battle is fast, colorful, engaging, and full of combos, synergies, and little nuances.
 I’d say it is an improvement over Skyrim’s system.

 First and foremost, the main activity of the game is following the main storyline and the side quest.
 As you explore the world of Tamriel, you’ll also uncover new NPCs asking you for one thing or another.
 Furthermore, discovering new NPCs and doing special quests also opens the way to join guilds and follow faction-specific quest lines.